-As a learning community, all activities and events in Stamford take into consideration and give priority to the learning intent.
+As a learning community, all activities and events in Stamford are carefully planned and designed towards providing the learning intent.
 This is not only for the formal lessons in the classroom but also for all other school activities like CCAs and special programmes such as our Interdisicplinary Projects (IDP).
-Assessment for learning is also important to us.

-Our curriculum is designed to stimulate learning by all students that is appropriate for their ability and interests that prepares them well to take the next steps of education and beyond school.
+Our curriculum is designed to stimulate learning by all students that are appropriate for their ability and interests that prepares them well to take the next steps of education and beyond school.

 Stamford School adopts the Singapore and Cambridge syllabi & curriculum frameworks in our Pre-school, Primary, Secondary and Junior College programmes.
 The Singapore brand of education is well known internationally for its academic rigour and its great emphasis on creative thinking skills and teamwork.
 Many countries have adopted the Singapore Mathematics and Science curriculum as a way of enabling students attain high academic scores in international competitions.

 The United Kingdom (UK) curriculum is definitely one of the most established academic programmes in the world.
 We adopt a well-known UK phonics programme in our Pre-school and the Cambridge International Examinations curriculum in our Primary, Secondary and Junior College Departments.
 Over 10,000 schools in more than 160 countries offer Cambridge programmes and qualifications.
 It is recognised in renowned colleges and universities around the world and is the passport for our students to attain world-class education anywhere in the world.

 Technology is leveraged upon to enhance and even redefine students’ learning.
 Being technology-savvy has also become an important survival skill.
 In Stamford School, we provide resources such as a networked environment IT laboratory and iPads to encourage and enable teachers to use technology effectively and provide students with the skills and confidence to use technology independently in class and through our IT infused Programme.